Persistent Current States in Bilayer Graphene: Fermi-Surface Instabilities in Bilayer Graphene

 Recent progress~\cite{graphenereviews} has made it possible to prepare and study the electronic properties of two-dimensional (2D) electron systems based on single- and few-layer graphene.
 This advance has provided researchers with a new family of materials whose electronic structure is at the same time remarkably simple and remarkably variable.
 Single-layer graphene is described by a massless-Dirac-fermion model with conduction and valence bands that touch at two different points in momentum space and disperse linearly over a wide energy region.
+The parabolic band dispersion near the Fermi level of a neutral Bernal-stacked bilayer graphene allows electron-interaction-driven instabilities, which have been studied by using mean-field~\cite{meanfield,hfbilayer} or renormalization-group-based approaches.~\cite{rg} Clear evidence for strong many-body effects has already been obtained in several recent experiments.~\cite{velasco,geim,yacoby,freitag,pnas,paper1,paper2,paper3,paper4,paper5,paper6,paper7}.
 In a neutral Bernal-stacked bilayer with a very strong electric field directed perpendicular to the layers~\cite{Castro_review}, the Fermi level lies within the conduction band of one layer and the valence band of the other.
 Inter-layer hybridization with strength $\gamma_1$ opens up an avoided crossing gap centered at a finite 2D wavevector magnitude between states localized in opposite layers, yielding an unusual semiconductor with an electrically tunable gap.
-Our interest here is in the electronic properties of degenerate electrons in the conduction band (or holes in the valence band) of this density-unbalanced configuration of BLG.
-When angular variation of the avoided crossing gap due to trigonal warping effects is neglected~\cite{trigonalwarping}, the conduction band minimum occurs along a circle in momentum space and the non-interacting electron Fermi surface is an annulus as indicated in Fig.~\ref{fig:one}(b).
-Because the band density-of-states diverges as energy approaches the conduction band minimum it is clear, as noted previously~\cite{CastroNeto,CDW}, that interactions may play a central role in determining electronic properties and that instabilities that break symmetries are likely.
-The possibilities include common broken symmetries which lead to ferromagnetic or density-wave states but also, as we argue below, the spontaneous current states imagined by London, Heisenberg and others.
+Our interest here is in the electronic properties of degenerate electrons in the conduction band (or holes in the valence band) of this layer-unbalanced configuration of BLG.

+When angular variation of the avoided crossing gap due to trigonal warping effects is neglected,~\cite{trigonalwarping} the conduction band minimum occurs along a circle in momentum space and the non-interacting electron Fermi surface is an annulus as indicated in Fig.~\ref{fig:one}(b).
+Because the band density-of-states diverges as energy approaches the conduction band minimum it is clear, as noted previously by others,~\cite{CastroNeto,CDW} that interactions may play a central role in determining electronic properties and that instabilities that break symmetries are likely.
+The possibilities include ferromagnetism~\cite{CastroNeto} and density-wave~\cite{CDW} states.
+In this paper we argue that momentum space condensation of the type imagined by London, Heisenberg and others, which has not previously been observed, is also a possibility.